alihakemy/kotlin-web-site/docs/topics/tour/kotlin-tour-functions.md

 {kotlin-runnable="true" kotlin-min-compiler-version="1.3" id="tour-simple-function-before-kotlin"}

 You can remove the curly braces `{}` and declare the function body using the assignment operator `=`.
-And due to Kotlin's powerful type inference, you can also omit the return type.
+And due to Kotlin's type inference, you can also omit the return type.
 This function then becomes one line:

 ```kotlin
 fun sum(x: Int, y: Int) = x + y